 The bill would have direct and indirect fiscal impacts on Vermont.
 After investigating the overall costs of implementing the bill more thoroughly, the Joint Fiscal Office (JFO) has revised downward its February 22, 2024 estimates of those impacts, which were based on a Department of Public Service (PSD) memo.
-JFO now estimates the cumulative costs to ratepayers over the 11 years from FY 2025 through FY 2035 would be between \$150 million and \$450 million, down from the original \$1 billion estimate from the PSD.
-The corresponding impact on electricity rates arising from H.289 would be insignificant in FY 2025, growing to 2 percent to 6.7 percent above expected baseline rates in FY 2035.
-However, due to various unknowns - potential technological advances, changes in demand for electricity, adaptations in the ISO-New England grid, actions of Vermont's utilities in future years, etc. - considerable uncertainty regarding the overall cost to ratepayers and impact on the State budget remains.
+JFO now estimates the overall costs to be between \$150 million and \$450 million, down from the original \$1 billion estimate from the PSD.
+However, due to various unknowns - potential technological advances, changes in demand for electricity, adaptations in the ISO-New England grid, actions of Vermont's utilities in future years, etc. - considerable uncertainty regarding the overall cost and impact on the State budget remains.